upbound/docs/content/providers/policies.md

 is published with all the providers in the family using the same version number.
 Using providers from the same family with different version numbers is technically possible, but this could introduce incompatibility in some situations.
-Due to the large number of combinations, testing all compatibility permutations between different family provider versions isn't feasible.
+Due to the large number of combinations, testing all compatibility permutations between different family provider versions isn't possible.

 Upbound **highly recommends** that the family providers are all kept on the same version.

 The following constraints apply to allow version compatibility:

 - All family providers must be on the **same** `major` version.
-- All family providers must be on the **same or prior** `minor` version as the family’s config provider (e.g., the `provider-aws-family` provider).
+- All family providers must be on the **same or prior** `minor` version as the family's config provider (for example, the `provider-aws-family` provider).

 Examples: